 5. Revisit and Review as Needed

-One of the most important parts of teaching classroom procedures is to revisit and review them whenever it’s necessary.
-There are bound to be times when you need to remind your students of the rules, routines, and procedures of the classroom.
-Whether it’s the first day of school or late in May, review classroom procedures whenever necessary!
+One of the most important parts of teaching classroom procedures is revisiting and reviewing them whenever necessary.
+There will be times when you need to remind your students of the classroom rules, routines, and procedures.
+Review classroom procedures whenever necessary, whether itโ€™s the first day of school or late in January!
 This can improve student behavior and create a positive learning environment.

 Resource for Teaching Classroom Procedures